Bull Montana: Personal life

 Once he became wealthy enough, never having forgotten his origins, in 1922 he returned to Italy, finding his mother and staying for about a month.
 Despite his physical appearance and background as a wrestler, Bull Montana was always considered a gentleman for the kind and polite ways that distinguished him in his life.

-In 1924, he met the dancer Jackie LaVerne, originally from Georgia, with whom he lived until 1928 when Montagna denounced her and had her arrested for hitting him on the head with a slipper.
-The woman was sentenced to 60 days in prison but she only served two as Montagna himself paid her $ 00 bail and asked the judge to overturn the guilty verdict and the prison sentence.
-The judge commuted the 2-year probation sentence and Montana permanently split from LaVerne.
+In 1924, he met the dancer Jackie LaVerne, originally from Georgia, with whom he lived until 1928 when Montagna reported her and had her arrested for hitting him on the head with a slipper.
+The woman was sentenced to 60 days in prison but she only served two as Montagna himself paid her $100 bail and asked the judge to overturn the guilty verdict and the prison sentence.
+The judge commuted the two-year probation sentence and Montana permanently split from LaVerne.

-In 1929 he met Mary Mathews Poulson, a young widow of 23, with whom he was married on September 21 of the same year; the marriage ended in a divorce on August 21, 1931.
+In 1929, he met Mary Mathews Poulson, a young widow of 23, whom he married on September 21 of that year; the marriage ended in a divorce on August 21, 1931.

-Bull Montana died on January 24, 1950, in Los Angeles at the age of 62.
-His body was buried in the Calvary Cemetery in Los Angeles, California.
+Bull Montana died on January 24, 1950, at the age of 62, in Los Angeles.
+He was buried in Calvary Cemetery.